-My entire impression of Capital One changed in November when they announced that they would be adding transfer partners to their program.
-Suddenly, one of the big cash back hitters became a player in the aspirational travel game.
+My entire impression of Capital One changed last November when they announced they’d add transfer partners to their program.
+Suddenly, one of the biggest cash back hitters became a player in the aspirational travel game.
 With this addition, it prompted me to write my first ever post recommending a Capital One card: The Capital One Spark Miles for Business Card.

 - 50k welcome bonus after $3k spend in 3 months from account opening

 - 2x miles on every purchase

 - $100 credit for Global Entry and TSA Pre

 - Transfer miles to 15+ partners